christophefromparis/Arkadin-Workshop/README.md

 ##### Postman, Postman and Postman :thumbsup:
 ##### Collection runner on Postman
 Postman collection runner to automatize tests
+But how test the API availability in production:question:

 ### Production
-Several environments :thumbsup:
+Several environments :thumbsup:, easy to configure.
+Load balancing.

 #### Reports
 To explore in details